Quick & Easy Refrigerator Pickled Peppers Recipe

 Step 6: Refrigerate

-Refrigerate the jars.
+Store your homemade pickled peppers in the refrigerator and let them sit to marinate.
 As mentioned above, keep an eye on them for the first couple of days to monitor the brine level!
 If it drops below the peppers, top them off with more reserved brine or vinegar as needed.
-Now, allow them to marinate in the fridge for at least 2 to 3 weeks before enjoying.
-I mean, you can totally sneak an early taste of course!
-Just keep in mind that they will improve with time as the pickle flavor develops to reach its maximum, delicious potential!

 Step 7: Enjoy!

-How do you like to use your pickled peppers?
+How do you like to use your pickled peppers?Ā

 Easy Refrigerator Pickled Pepper Recipe